 Am I the only one who gets that mid afternoon dip around 3-4pm?

-These bars also make a great mid afternoon snack and stop you grabbing for that chocolate bar/doughnut/cookie.
-We all know these give us an instant feel good sugar hit, only to slump in hunger again half an hour later.
-Why not wrap an extra one of these, in baking parchment and take it to work?
+Also these bars also make a great mid afternoon snack and stop you grabbing for that chocolate bar/doughnut/cookie.
+Because we all know these give us an instant feel good sugar hit, only to slump in hunger again half an hour later.
+Therefore, why not wrap an extra one of these, in baking parchment and take it to work?
 It’ll keep those hunger pangs away until dinner time.